matcutest/matcutest/mtools/README.txt

 This should give you a structure containing the full information of problem AKIVA, including its objective function, constraints (if any), starting point, etc.

+Try "help matcutest" in MATLAB for more information.